Daniel Mark Epstein: 2011–present

-In an interview with Mara Meisel of the Pittsburgh Press in 1984 Epstein said: "I always had confidence that poetry was the most important thing in my life…No great poet has not had an extraordinary command of the language, all of history and the manners and morals of his age.
+In 1984, in an interview with Mara Meisel of the Pittsburgh Press, Epstein said, "I always had confidence that poetry was the most important thing in my life....
+No great poet has not had an extraordinary command of the language, all of history and the manners and morals of his age.
 How are you going to say something that's going to be significant to people if you aren't well-grounded in history and in a broad sense of human nature?"

-In April of 2022 the poet received an Honorary Doctorate of Letters degree from Kenyon College.
+In April 2022 the poet received an Honorary Doctorate of Letters degree from Kenyon College.

 Personal life

-In 1976 he was married to Wendy Roberts.
-They had two children, Johanna Ruth Epstein and Benjamin Robert Epstein.
-They were divorced in 1993.
-Epstein married Jennifer Bishop in 1993, and they had two sons, Theodore John and Nathaniel David Epstein.
-Epstein and Bishop were divorced in 2012.
-Since the early 1970s Epstein has been an active member of B'nai Israel Synagogue in Baltimore.
+In 1976, Epstein married Wendy Roberts.
+They had two children and were divorced in 1993.
+In 1993, Epstein married Jennifer Bishop.
+They had two sons and were divorced in 2012.
+Since the early 1970s Epstein has been a member of B'nai Israel Synagogue in Baltimore.